TheQYD/picolator/README.md

 ![(Picolator Complete](photos/picolator_complete.jpg?raw=true "Picolator")

 ## Details
-Picolator is a portable console developed using the Raspberry Pi Zero, covered in a case made using an Othermill (https://othermachine.co).
+Picolator is a portable console developed using the Raspberry Pi Zero, covered in a case made using an [Othermill](https://othermachine.co).

 The shell is 4 layers.
 Three HDPE layers, a double-sided copper clad FR1 circuit, and a polycarbonate top layer (to protect the screen).
 The body was designed in Fusion 360, and the electronics were designed in EagleCAD.
 All of them were milled using the Othermill.
 I had to use a Dremel to remove the headers on the PiTFT (risky, but it needed to be thinner).